datasciencecampus/pygrams/docs/tech-report.md

 - Emily Tew: emily.tew@ons.gov.uk

 # Objectives and scope 1-2 T
 The present project aimed in generating insights out of large document collections.
 By large document collections we mean a large number of documents ( >=10000 ) that share the same theme, like patents, job adverts, medical journal publications and others.
 The insights we are aiming to retrieve from these document collections are:
 - popular terminology
 - emerging terminology

 Popular terminology refers to the most frequent keywords and small phrases ( up  to three words) and emerging terminology is keywords that show emerging ( or declining ) frequency patterns when projected on a time-series scale.

 ## Stakeholders
-Initially this project idea came from BEIS and the IPO, where the former was popular key-terminology to be retrieved from patent applications and the latter came with the idea of retrieving emerging terminology.
+The idea for the project came from the Department for Business, Energy and Indistrial Strategy (BEIS) and the Intellectual Property Office (IPO), where the former was popular key-terminology to be retrieved from patent applications and the latter came with the idea of retrieving emerging terminology.
 Both approaches would aim in providing richer information for various technology sectors for policy.
 The list below demonstrates the various stakeholders that have expressed an interest in using our pipeline for similar datasets since we started working on this project.
 - IPO: Emerging terminology from patent data (PATSTAT)
 - BEIS: popular terminology from UK patents
 - ONS: